Visyond/website-hugo/site/content/home-hex/vhome.md

       - text: Answer ‘what-if’ questions with Scenario analysis
       - text: Manage risk with Monte Carlo simulations
     descr: >-
-      Carry out analyses in minutes that skilled professionals prepare for hours or days without worrying about deleting or changing your collaborators’ work or exporting data every time there is a change in the model.
+      Carry out, in minutes, analyses that skilled professionals prepare in hours or days  without worrying about deleting or changing your collaborators’ work or exporting data every time there is a change in the spreadsheet.
     image: /img/vHome image draft (5).png
     subtitle: Analysis automation
     title: Instantly visualize the impact of important cells